dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 * single writer - single reader: no problem here, just use `mutex`, only 1 thread can access resource
 * many writers - single reader: no problem, just use `mutex`, only 1 thread can access resource
 * single/many writers - many readers: here we may have a problem - if we have many readers, it doesn't make sense for them to wait each other.
 Because they only read, they can all access the object at the same time.
 To resave this problem with multiple readers we have come up with 3 solutions.
-But before we goes deeper, let's set up 2 constraints:
+But before we go deeper, let's set up 2 constraints:
 * writing is exclusive operation - when a thread is writing, nobody can write/read
 * reading is shared with other reading but exclusive to writing - many threads can read at the same time, but if at least one is reading not writes are possible.
 Important point here is that read-write are exclusive.
 This is done to avoid partial reading.
 Imagine a thread writing and another thread reading or vice-versa.
 In this case reading thread may read partial/incomplete data.
 3 ways to solve readers-writers problem: